 Air-source heat pump boiler (ASHPB)

 The ASHPB family pairs the shared refrigerant cycle with an outdoor-coil source side and a DHW tank sink side.
-This is the default first stop and the model the Getting Started flow uses.
+This is the validated reference example used by the Getting Started flow.

 Overview